Root Canals

 - When the pulp has been removed, we will put a temporary filling in place while the site heals, which will be filled at a later time with a permanent filling.

-- Once the tooth is healed, we will place a crown that is customized to you, so you won’t even be able to notice it is there!
+- Once the tooth is healed, we will place a dental crown that is customized to you, so you won’t even be able to notice it is there!

 Tooth Extractions